Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Introduction

-We use an ML-driven strategy that combines regression and active learning to efficiently construct the reduced models from small but informative datasets.
-Our process begins by constructing an initial set of models from datasets with $11$--$12$ points generated using a structure-exploiting sparse grid approach~\cite{FMJ22}.
-These models are then iteratively refined through an active-learning-based procedure that selects the most informative training data pairs.
-This procedure is driven by computing a measure of prediction uncertainty of the models at the current step using a test set of candidate input parameter values $(\omega_{T_e}, \eta_e, \uptau)$.
-To quantify this uncertainty, we use bootstrapping~\cite{EB86} to compute $95\%$ prediction intervals for the ETG heat flux as well as the mean prediction for all input triplets in the test set.
-Bootstrapping provides a robust, distribution-free method for computing prediction intervals.
-This approach accounts for both data variability and model uncertainty without requiring specific assumptions about the underlying data or noise distributions.
-We select the input triplet from the test set where the prediction interval's percentage deviation from the mean prediction is greatest.
-Note that this measure is independent of the true or simulated heat flux value.
-This input triplet and its corresponding heat flux computed using the high-fidelity simulation are then added to the training dataset.
-This augmented dataset is then used to retrain the models.
-To prevent this process from stopping prematurely, we also compute the relative error between this newly added heat flux value and the prediction obtained with the model from the previous active learning step.
-The active-learning-based iterative procedure stops when both the maximum percentage deviation of the prediction interval and this relative error fall below user-prescribed thresholds.
-We note that active learning had been previously applied to construct reduced models for fusion plasmas (e.g., Refs.~\citenum{Ro22, Ho25}); however, its use in the context of stellarators remains, to our knowledge, unexplored.
+While progress has been made in reduced modeling for ETG transport in tokamaks, reduced ETG transport models for stellarators remain largely underexplored.
+This work aims to address this gap by constructing reduced ETG turbulence models for W7-X. We investigate the construction of physics-guided scaling laws comprising three key plasma parameters: the normalized electron temperature radial gradient ($\omega_{T_e}$), the ratio of normalized electron temperature and density radial gradients ($\eta_e$), and the electron-to-ion temperature ratio ($\uptau$).
+We employ an ML-driven strategy that combines regression and active learning to efficiently fit the scaling law coefficients from small yet informative datasets.
+Our process begins by constructing an initial set of models from datasets of $11$--$12$ points generated using a structure-exploiting sparse grid approach~\cite{FMJ22}.
+These models are then iteratively refined through an active-learning procedure that selects the most informative training data pairs.
+This procedure is driven by computing a measure of prediction uncertainty at each step over a test set of candidate input parameter triplets $(\omega_{T_e}, \eta_e, \uptau)$.
+To quantify this uncertainty, we use bootstrapping~\cite{EB86} to compute $95\%$ prediction intervals for the ETG heat flux, along with the mean prediction, for all triplets in the test set.
+A prediction interval defines a range that, with a specified probability (e.g., $95\%$), is expected to contain a future individual observation, conditional on the assumed model form.
+Bootstrapping provides a robust, distribution-free method for estimating such intervals without requiring specific assumptions about the underlying data or noise distributions.
+We select the input triplet from the test set for which the percentage deviation of the prediction interval from the mean prediction is largest, a criterion that is independent of the reference simulated heat flux value.
+The selected triplet, together with its corresponding heat flux computed from a high-fidelity simulation, is then appended to the training dataset, and the model is retrained on the augmented data.
+To prevent premature termination, we additionally compute the relative error between the newly added heat flux value and the prediction obtained at the previous active learning step.
+The procedure terminates when both the maximum percentage deviation of the prediction interval and this relative error fall below user-prescribed thresholds.
+Active learning has previously been applied to construct reduced models for fusion plasmas (e.g., Refs.~\citenum{Ro22, Ho25}); however, to our knowledge, its application in the context of stellarators remains unexplored.